Isuzu Bellett 1600GTR (1969)

 The interior is finished entirely in black, including the leather-wrapped steering wheel, with only the wooden shift-lever knob providing a contrasting note of gloss.

 On the right sits the speedometer, scaled to 220km/h, and on the other side of the steering column is the tachometer.
 The yellow zone begins at 6500rpm, with the red zone extending from 7000-8000rpm.
-Following these are a neat row of small round gauges–oil pressure, water temperature, ammeter, and fuel level–which together create a distinctly functional, purpose-built atmosphere.
+Following these are a neat row of small round gauges–oil pressure, water temperature, ammeter, and fuel level–which together create a distinctly functional, purposeful atmosphere.

-Achieving Top Speed (190km/h) Comes Easily
+Top Speed (190km/h) Comes Easily

 For this test, we selected a route totaling approximately 300km, incorporating sections of the Tomei and Chuo expressways as well as gravel roads in the foothills of Mount Fuji.